BizTalk360 a monitoring and support tool for BizTalk Server environments (Part 2)

 • And BizTalk Server Platform

-But as the name indicates this is a tool with focus on administration and not monitoring, therefore is not ideal to use this tool for monitoring the platform as a whole and also there are several gaps in this tool for the latter to become the tool of choice for monitoring this platform in your organization, such as:
+But as the name indicates, this is a tool witha focus on administration and not monitoring, it is not ideal to use this tool for monitoring the platform as a whole.
+Also, there are several gaps in this tool for the latter to become the tool of choice for monitoring this platform in your organization, such as:

 1. The lack of access restrictions definition to certain resources or operations, e.g.:

 2. The lack of auditing processes, example: Who did what: Who stopped a specific port?
-Who stopped or started a particular Host Instances?
+Who stopped or started a particular Host Instance?
 Who has suspended this service instance?

 3. The ability to view the topology of their environments in real-time.